dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 compilation.GetSemanticModel(classSyntax.SyntaxTree)
 ```

 Microsoft is recommending to search the compilation using object called **SyntaxReceivers**.
-This objects use visitor pattern and during compilation process each receiver is iterating on all **SyntaxNodes** (Syntax tree as name sound is a tree of code elements and each node of this tree is SyntaxNode).
+This objects use visitor pattern and during compilation process each receiver is iterating on all **SyntaxNodes** (syntax tree as name sounds is a tree of code elements and each node of this tree is SyntaxNode).
 Your custom receiver can decide if this node is candidate for code generation.
 In our example we have some custom attribute named **ProxyAttribute** - when found on the class it is saved to internal list.

 ````c#
 internal class ActorSyntaxReceiver : ISyntaxReceiver